Incandescence (novel): Criticism

 One review compared Incandescence to "a not particularly enthralling lecture on the process of scientific discovery, combined with the physics of a black hole".
 Another reviewer described much of this criticism as "trite received opinion" and said the book had "hints of greatness and pleasing moments" but its structure was "a failed literary experiment" and ultimately rather dull.

 On June 6, 2008, British writer Adam Roberts released a review criticizing Incandescence for its awkward prose and weak characterization.
 In response, Egan dissected the review, going so far as to call it "probably the first genuine hatchet job I've ever received."
-In particular, he accuses Adam Roberts of malicious nitpicking and a straw man argument, and suggests that Roberts should have known he would be unfairly biased against the book and refused to review it:
+In particular, he accuses Adam Roberts of malicious nitpicking and straw man argument, and suggests that Roberts should have known he would be unfairly biased against the book and refused to review it:

 But if someone aspires to be taken seriously as a reviewer, they either need to read the entire book, carefully, and give at least as much thought to what they've read as a twelve-year-old would when sitting a reading comprehension test, or — if that prospect is far too unpleasant to bear — they should decline to review the book. [...]
 In short, Roberts has as much of a good time as I'd have at the Bayreuth Festival, and as little worth reporting about the experience.
 The mystery is why he bought the ticket in the first place; a previous encounter with Schild's Ladder should have warned off any but the most masochistic of science-haters.